kirilkirkov/Electronic-Invoicing-And-Warehouse-Management-System/README.md

 If this project helps you save time in development, consider buying me a cup of coffee to support its ongoing development.
 Thank you!

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=PF5ES4K748ZEY)

-## Download as WordPress Plugin
-<a href="https://codecanyon.net/item/wp-invoices-pdf-electronic-invoicing-system/36891583">Available for integration with WordPress as a plugin.</a>